 If you played safe or even got a kill/assist early, your first back is going to feel great.
 This is especially so if you picked up a Lost Chapter, with Malignance as your first priority to ult your laner/other lanes more frequently.
 Now you can play more agressively, spam Q's and punish your laner.
 If you poke your laner with some Q's, you can potentially solo-kill them with Unstoppable Force.
 Alternatively, look to roam and and support your lanes/jungler.

-If you're behind in lane and can't risk an all-in anymore, Work on roaming and affecting the rest of the map.
+If you're behind in lane and can't risk an all-in anymore, work on roaming and affecting the rest of the map.
 Your ult can flip a fight easily, and even the mere visual threat of a 6+ Malphite can affect your enemies.
-I recommend taking Lucidity boots early for the cheaper cost and more frequent Q's in this case.
+I recommend taking Lucidity boots early for the cheaper cost and more frequent Q's in this case, as the priority is now supporting others instead of outright killing people.

 Late Game

 You have one goal: diving squishies.
-If you got the lead early, you can effectively snowball to the point of one-shotting anyone that isn't a tank-or bruiser, and you can still solo kill most of them if you aren't behind.
+If you got the lead early, you can effectively snowball to the point of one-shotting anyone that isn't a tank or bruiser, and you can still solo kill most of them if you aren't behind.
+Bear in mind, while this build hurts, it can fall off if the chunkier enemies reach full build, allowing them to itemize better against you.

 One Small Note